 This year has also been a good one for Japan’s smaller distilleries.
 Buoyed by the crisis facing the drinks giants out in front, they have made up ground by releasing a number of excellent expressions that have tantalised our taste buds.
 There is obviously a lot more to come from the likes of Akashi, Chichibu, Akkeshi and Nagahama and we can’t wait to see what they’ve got in store for the second half of the year.

-So, with so much going on already this year, we thought now was as good a time as any to look at the Best Japanese Whisky of 2019 (so far).
+So, with so much going on already this year, we thought now was as good a time as any to look at the Best selling Whiskies so far.
 Without further ado, let’s get into it.

 10. Nikka Tailored